sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

-Currently a data engineer at MoneyLion.
+Formerly a data engineer at MoneyLion.

 ## Technical Proficiency
 I am proficient across a variety of stacks including: